PowerCodersOrg/powercoders.org/site/content/faq/_index.md

           At the Career Day, we simulate a real job-finding situation.
 Each company has five minutes to present the internship they wish to offer.
           Afterwards, each company has a booth and the participants can stop by to ask questions and introduce themselves.
-The goal is to invite 3 to 5 participants for an interview in the following week.
+The goal is to invite three to five participants for an interview in the following week.
       - header: Are the refugees allowed to work in Switzerland?
         text: "Yes.
 Refugees with B or F permits are considered almost like Swiss welfare recipients.
 The state wants them to be integrated, have a job and become independent.
 The same goes for temporarily-admitted foreigners with F status.\r\n\nAsylum seekers with permit N are theoretically allowed to work, but have more difficulties getting a work permit because of the priority for people living in Switzerland."
       - header: How to get the job permit for interns?